bjpop/gurita/docsrc/box.rst

 |

-The plotted numerical feature can be divided into groups based on a categorical feature.
+The plotted numerical column can be divided into groups based on a categorical column.
-In the following example the distribution of ``age`` is shown for each value in the ``class`` feature:
+In the following example the distribution of ``age`` is shown for each value in the ``class`` column:

 .. code-block:: bash